jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 ---

 Two men sit in reading chairs, a small table and lamp between them.
 Both men are reading _On the Origin of Species by Means of Natural Selection_.
-They finish the book, close it, and set it upon the desk.
-Both look up.
+They finish the book, close it, and set it upon the desk, and look up.

 Silence.